shinobi5/skeletor/README.md

-# Skeletor (WIP)
+# Skeletor

 Front-end boilerplate with a focus on the web platform.
+It's still a work in progress and I'm smoothing out the edges on it while using it in personal projects.

 ## Includes